 You try to be a good friend and you try to save her from her seemingly inability to take care of herself—emotionally and/or financially.

 The victim makes you into her therapist.

 You spend many hours listening to her crying jags.
 You console her and you offer her sound advice on how she can improve her situation.
 She rejects your advice, she continues her relationship with a toxic, abusive man and she faults everyone for her problems and unhappiness.
-She drains you with her see-saw emotions, constant drama and her resistance to taking responsibility for her self-destructive behavior.
+She drains you with her see-saw emotions, the constant drama and her resistance to taking responsibility for her self-destructive behaviour.
 If you try to hold her accountable, she will use tears and guilt to control you and even withhold her friendship.